evoldoers/biomake/README.md

     '$Base.bar' <-- '$Base.foo',
         'foo2bar $< > $@'.

-Unlike makefiles, plmake allows multiple variables in pattern matching.
+Unlike makefiles, biomake allows multiple variables in pattern matching.
 Let's say we have a program called "align" that compares two files producing some output (e.g. biological sequence alignment, or ontology alignment).
 Assume our file convention is to suffix `.fa` on